prasannaP96/ML-based-safe-Overtaking-Python-OpenCV/README.md

 2.Computing Distance,Velocity and Acceleration.

-3.Our Algorithm will take Decision and it will send the mail to the respective person.
+3.Decision Making and sending mail to respective person.

 4.All data will be stored automatically in Excel file using pandas library.